vtlim/permeability/ABF/README.md

 1. NAMD configuration file
     *.
 Copy namd configuration file to new file.
     1. Define new `outputName`.
-    2. Specify the restart file names (coor, vel, xsc).
+    2. Specify the input name from the previous run, for restart files (coor, vel, xsc).
     3. Set `firsttimestep` if desired.
     4. [if cont from run1] Comment temperature.
     5. [if cont from run1] Comment cellBasisVector(3), cellOrigin.